dohee lee's Puri Arts performs Jeju Ritual. Photo: Whitney Browne, courtesy of the organization.

 • Be 18 years of age or older.

 • Have a five year demonstrated history of art practice within your art form as documented by work samples and narrative.
-See work sample section on Page 12.
+See work sample section above.

 • Able to receive taxable income with a taxpayer identification number, which can be a social security number, an individual taxpayer identification number, or an employer identification number.